 The driver structure contains the name of the driver and some 15 function pointers.
 These pointers are called at different times by the emulator.
-Here is the declaration of driver_entry:

 The only exported function from the driver is driver_init.
 This function returns the driver_entry structure that points to the other functions in the driver.
 The driver_init function is declared with a macro DRIVER_INIT(drivername).
 (This is because different OS's have different names for it.)